OrdnanceSurvey/OS-VectorMap-Local-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/Full Colour style/README.md

 # OS VectorMap Local Full Colour style

-These are QML files for OS VectorMap Local in GML/GZ format for use in QGIS.
+These are QML files for OS VectorMap Local in Geopackage format for use in QGIS.

 *They have been designed to work with the data as supplied.*